mars-protocol/core-contracts/contracts/perps/README.md

 These files are shared with the Risk team.
 The output from the Risk team (`risk_snapshot_state.json`) is compared with the smart contract’s output (`sc_snapshot_state.json`).
 Any discrepancies cause the test to fail.

 When risk formulas are updated, the Risk team re-runs their scripts with the updated `config.json` and `input_actions.json`.
 The resulting `risk_snapshot_state.json` is committed to the repo, and the tests in `test_risk_verification.rs` are re-run to check for any differences.

-## License

-The contents of this crate are open source under the [GNU General Public License v3](../../LICENSE) or later.